In the previous section, we factored the calculation of the sum from 1 to 100 by creating a sum function.

 }

-A numerical value passed when calling a function.
+The numeric value passed when calling a function.

 #include <stdio.h>

-int sum(int); /* prototype declaration */
+int sum(int); /* Prototype Declaration */

 int main(void)